sizovs/PipelinR/README.md

 ## Async

 PipelinR works well in async or reactive applications.
-For example, commands can return `CompletableFuture`:
+For example, a command can return `CompletableFuture`:

 ```java
 class AsyncPing implements Command<CompletableFuture<String>> {